 Which actions should be taken to meet these requirements?

-Store the data in Amazon DocumentDB.
+A. Store the data in Amazon DocumentDB.
 Create a single global Amazon CloudFront distribution with a custom origin built on edge-optimized Amazon API Gateway and AWS Lambda.
 Assign the company’s domain as an alternate domain for the distribution, and configure Amazon Route 53 with an alias to the CloudFront distribution.

 B. Store the data in replicated Amazon S3 buckets in two Regions.
 Create an Amazon CloudFront distribution in each Region, with custom origins built on Amazon API Gateway and AWS Lambda launched in each Region.
 Assign the company’s domain as an alternate domain for both distributions, and configure Amazon Route 53 with a failover routing policy between them.